 15/10/42 9RC RAF Reception Centre at Blackpool

-Jack was then posted to South Africa on 28/10/42 to take part in Aircrew trade training under the Empire Air Training Scheme (EATS):
+Jack was then posted to South Africa on 28/10/42 to take part in Aircrew trade training under the Joint Air Training scheme (JATS), the South African equivalent of the Empire Air Training Scheme (EATS):

 6/12/42 48AS Air School (Elementary Navigation) in East London, South Africa

 23/1/43 41AS Air School (Air Bomber?) in East London, South Africa